 The program also helps participants gain credentials such as the Rainforest Alliance certification for sustainable agricultural practice.

 The LI-program consists of a combination of direct cash transfers, weekly training and savings group meetings.
 Weekly transfers, program duration, types of training and data collection are all customized according to customer needs.

 Weekly meetings are led by a coach and offer training in financial literacy, entrepreneurial skills, life skills and best agricultural practices.

 This program is a more recent addition to 100WEEKS, meaning less long-term data are available concerning its effects.
 Early measurements show particularly strong impact on the community level.
 The surrounding environment also benefits, as agricultural practices develop in a more sustainable direction.
 Poaching and illegal logging are also seen less frequently as recipients become less dependent on them for revenue.
-As with the Out of Poverty program, approximately four out of five participants succeed in creating a sustainable financial future for themselves.

 Companies and donors that fund this program have privileged, personal access to a dashboard monitoring the impact of the program on dozens of indicators.
 We also offer access to our cash-tracking platform, where recipients can be registered, payments tracked and impact measured.

 The 100WEEKS program and platform are designed to be exponentially scalable.
 The program is always implemented through the 100WEEKS platform in collaboration with local partners, such as cocoa of coffee cooperatives.
 We employ a minimum of ground staff, preferring to cooperate with existing organizations local to the countries we work in: Rwanda, Ghana, Uganda and Ivory Coast.
 We also frequently team up with international business and other global aid organizations.